thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 - The system will adapt and work with different games.
 - The system should be easy to use.
 - The system should be in line with other Splashkit systems.
+- Flexibility, Neural Networks may be needed elsewhere the ability to reuse the existing code for other purposes should be considered.

 ## Definitions, Acronyms, Abbreviations